Buffbot/Blinkbot/README.md

 #### Public Commands

-`!play xyz`: Adds a request to the list `!playinstead`: Alter your current request
+`!play yyz`: Adds a request to the list `!playinstead`: Alter your current request
 `!cancel`: Cancels your request
 `!myrequest`: Get the status of your current request